 Poison Control: 0800 POISON (0800 764 766)

-Call this number either in case of poisoning, or just to get information about poisons as well.
+Call this number in case of poisoning, or if you need to get information about poisons.

 Download our Emergency Contact Sheet for New Zealand